krzemienski/awesome-from-stars/README.md

 * [pietropizzi/app-talk](https://github.com/pietropizzi/app-talk): Let iOS apps talk - A user contributable directory of iOS apps with x-callback-urls.
 * [getappbox/AppBox-iOSAppsWirelessInstallation](https://github.com/getappbox/AppBox-iOSAppsWirelessInstallation): AppBox is a tool for iOS developers to deploy Development, Ad-Hoc, and In-house (Enterprise) applications directly to the devices from your Dropbox account.
 * [yahoo/AppDevKit](https://github.com/yahoo/AppDevKit): AppDevKit is an iOS development library that provides developers with useful features to fulfill their everyday iOS app development needs.
+* [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy): AppFlowy is an open-source alternative to Notion.
+You are in charge of your data and customizations.
+Built with Flutter and Rust.
 * [dreymonde/AppFolder](https://github.com/dreymonde/AppFolder): 🗂 Never use NSSearchPathForDirectoriesInDomains again
 * [maoschanz/appfolders-manager-gnome-extension](https://github.com/maoschanz/appfolders-manager-gnome-extension): A GNOME extension allowing easy management of "appfolders" directly from the applications grid.
 * [AppImage/AppImageKit](https://github.com/AppImage/AppImageKit): Package desktop applications as AppImages that run on common Linux-based operating systems, such as RHEL, CentOS, openSUSE, SLED, Ubuntu, Fedora, debian and derivatives.
 Join #AppImage on irc.libera.chat